ZeitOnline/vivi/core/src/zeit/vgwort/README.txt

 >>> len(tokens)
 2

-When registering documents we need to know whether an object has already been registered with VGWort or not.
+When reporting documents we need to know whether an object has already been reported with VGWort or not.
 Since the DAV-Server cannot query for the non-existence of properties, we initialize them with empty values:

 >>> info = zeit.vgwort.interfaces.IReportInfo(content)